-- 45. Throughout the course of their actions, DCS knowingly made numerous false, misleading, unconfirmed and/or uncorroborated statements in order to justify removing both children from the care of the Huffs. - 46.
-Based upon the misrepresentations made by DCS, the state court ordered that both children be removed from the care of the Huffs. - 47.
-H.H. and E.H. were placed into the DCS Children's Bureau. - 48.
-While there, H.H. and E.H. had their bibles confiscated from them. - 49.
-Neither child was permitted to have any personal items, even when transferring from DCS Children's Bureau to foster care, in violation of existing DCS policy. - 50.
-It took a week just for H.H. to get a hairbrush. - 51.
-The children were originally not permitted to share a bedroom while placed in foster care, despite DCS policy permitting the same for siblings. - 52.
-H.H. and E.H. remained at the DCS Children's Bureau for approximately two (2) weeks due to DCS originally and wrongfully prohibiting the children from sharing a bedroom while in foster care. - 53.
-Plaintiffs requested that their children continued to be homeschooled, as they had been prior to DCS intervention, but DCS refused.
+- 44. Defendants' actions, including filing and prosecuting the CHINS petition and removal of the children, were motivated, in whole or in part, by the fact that Laura has a disability. - 45.
+Throughout the course of their actions, Defendants knowingly made numerous false, misleading, unconfirmed and/or uncorroborated statements in order to justify removing both children from the care of the Huffs. - 46.
+Based upon the misrepresentations made by Defendants, the state court ordered that both children be removed from the care of the Huffs. - 47.
+Removal of the children constituted an unlawful seizure of their persons. - 48.
+H.H. and E.H. were placed into the DCS Children's Bureau. - 49.
+While there, H.H. and E.H. had their bibles confiscated from them. - 50.
+Neither child was permitted to have any personal items, even when transferring from DCS Children's Bureau to foster care, in violation of existing DCS policy. - 51.
+It took a week just for H.H. to get a hairbrush. - 52.
+The children were originally not permitted to share a bedroom while placed in foster care, despite DCS policy permitting the same for siblings. - 53.
+H.H. and E.H. remained at the DCS Children's Bureau for approximately two (2) weeks due to Defendants originally and wrongfully prohibiting the children from sharing a bedroom while in foster care. - 54.
+Plaintiffs requested that their children continued to be homeschooled, as they had been prior to DCS intervention, but Defendants refused.
 This action was also contrary to DCS policy, which provided that DCS was supposed to strive to keep children in their existing school environment.
-Additionally, DCS policy specifically allowed for homeschooling if a Regional Manager approved the request and submitted it to the court for approval. - 54.
-For reasons which are unclear, the family was never given this option.
+Additionally, DCS policy specifically allowed for homeschooling if a Regional Manager approved the request and submitted it to the court for approval.

-- 55. Due to DCS' removal of H.H. and E.H. from the Home, the family did not get to spend Thanksgiving together. - 56.
-The family remained apart for New Year's Day and Valentine's Day. - 57.
+- 55. For reasons which are unclear, the family was never given this option. - 56.
+Due to Defendants' wrongful removal of H.H. and E.H. from the Home, the family did not get to spend Thanksgiving together. - 57.
+The family remained apart for New Year's Day and Valentine's Day. - 58.
 Shortly before Christmas, the Huffs had their third or fourth state court appearance.
-In that hearing, the judge authorized unsupervised parenting time for both parents based on the recommendation of a therapist. - 58.
-DCS refused to comply with the state court's directive. - 59.
-As a result, the Huff family did not spend Christmas Day together, which is the most important holiday to the family and their religious beliefs. - 60.
-E.H., who was eight (8) years old at that point, still believed in Santa Claus and the magical nature of Christmas, which was destroyed while the children were in DCS care. - 61.
-DCS appointed a Sexually Abusive Youth Clinician ("CSAYC") to H.H. for trauma-focused therapy. - 62.
-The CSAYC therapist said that she found no evidence of abuse. - 63.
-When DCS received this report from the CSAYC, it coerced and stigmatized the CSAYC therapist so badly that she eventually told the Huff's counsel that DC would not allow her to say whether or not there was evidence of abuse. - 64.
-Under Indiana guidelines, a CHINS fact-finding hearing was to be held within 120 days of its initial filing. - 65.
-Just a couple of days before the fact-finding hearing, DCS dismissed all of the charges against the Huffs. - 66.
-The dismissal came despite the fact that prior to the fact-finding hearing, DCS had "substantiated" the claims against Adam.
+In that hearing, the judge authorized unsupervised parenting time for both parents based on the recommendation of a therapist. - 59.
+Defendants willfully refused to comply with the state court's directive. - 60.
+As a result, the Huff family did not spend Christmas Day together, which is the most important holiday to the family and their religious beliefs. - 61.
+E.H., who was eight (8) years old at that point, still believed in Santa Claus and the magical nature of Christmas, which was destroyed while the children were in DCS care. - 62.
+DCS appointed a Sexually Abusive Youth Clinician ("CSAYC") to H.H. for trauma-focused therapy. - 63.
+The CSAYC therapist said that she found no evidence of abuse. - 64.
+When Defendants received this report from the CSAYC, they coerced and stigmatized the CSAYC therapist so badly that she eventually told the Huff's counsel that DCS would not allow her to say whether or not there was evidence of abuse. - 65.
+Under Indiana guidelines, a CHINS fact-finding hearing was to be held within 120 days of its initial filing.